aehilla/data310_spring2020/README.md

 ### Intro
 <img src="./image%20(2).jpg" width="131" height="150" />

 Hi, I'm Amy.
-I'm from Arlington, VA and I'm majoring in Economics and minoring in Data Science.
+I'm from Arlington, VA.
+I'm a senior at W&M, majoring in Economics and minoring in Data Science.

+This repository was created for the Spring 2021 semester of Applied Machine Learning (DATA 310, section 2).